Kitsuneko111/Isles-of-Ire-2/content/Sessions/Session 1.md

 *As the party leaves the festival we see runes written in Abyssal appear in the sky*

 *The runes open into a portal which pours deep black water straight out from the hells onto the town below*

+*As demons come down from the sky, they start killing the townspeople as we flee into Viv's church*

+*The party decides to fight the raiders that got to the church first, and to help Julius Goldheart*

+Result of the fight:
+All enemies dead
+Loot:
+Tattered Abyssal Note
+Longsword
+Trident +1
+72 gold coins

+> Em did not build a glass cannon, they built a glass